savvdm/checksum/README.md

 # checksum
 Calculate &amp; update checksum for a set of files.
+Can be used to maintain & verify integrity of a large file archive.

 The program reads the data file, similar to one used by `sha1sum` tool: